shao-yuming/WaveBreaking/README.md

 - This repository provides a **wave breaking simulation framework** built on the open-source solver **[Basilisk](http://basilisk.fr/)**.
 - It is designed to simulate **air–water two-phase breaking waves**, generate visualization-ready outputs, and analyze vortical structures using Liutex.
+- The provided code uses VOF-PLIC to capture the free surface, and this method is more stable in calculation.
 - **Anyone can use our post-processing code or extend the wave breaking code to other two-phase flow problems**
 ---